UniversityOfNottingham/MOASDocs/docs/config.md

 ### Settings [→](/admin/appearance/edit-settings)

-* **Display Settings, Results Per Page:** Set this is multiples of 12, so the grid view on the search results page neatly fills each row.
+* **Display Settings, Results Per Page:** Set this in multiples of 12, so the grid view on the search results page neatly fills each row.
 Probably don't go higher than 36.

 **There is no need to change any other settings from the Omeka defaults.**